irmen/Pyro4/docs/source/alternative.rst

 IronPython
 ----------
-.. sidebar:: IronPython

 `IronPython <http://ironpython.net>`_ is a Python implementation running on the .NET virtual machine.

 - Pyro runs with IronPython 2.7.
 Older versions may or may not work, and lack required modules such as zlib.